NifTK/NiftyNetModelZoo/anisotropic_nets_brats_challenge_model_zoo.md

 (Replace `net_download` with `python net_download.py` if you cloned the NiftyNet repository.)

+After running this command successfully, the downloaded files include:

+  * `brats_seg_app.py` --
+    an application built with NiftyNet, defines the main workflow of network training and inference.
+  * `wt_net.py` --
+    the network definitions.
+  * `.ini` files --
+    configuration files define system parameters for running segmentation networks, the three files correspond to the networks in three orientations [axial, coronal, sagittal] configurations.
+  * `label_mapping_whole_tumor.txt` --
+    mapping file used by NiftyNet, to convert the multi-class segmentations into a binary problem.

 ## Generating segmentations for example data

 Generate segmentations for the included example image with the command,